delabassee/java-lab/lab4-preview.md

 `java --enable-preview SomePreviewTest`

-💡 Running this particular class doesn't make sense as it is empty.
+💡 Running this particular example doesn't make sense as it is empty.

 ## Preview Features & Helidon

 Likewise, to use Preview Feature in Helidon, those should be enabled at both compile-time and runtime.

-#### Compile time configuration
+#### Compile-time configuration

-In an Helidon project's `pom.xml`, configure the Java compiler plugin to enable Preview Feature.
-You will have to do this in Lab 5.
+In an Helidon project's `pom.xml`, configure the Java compiler plugin to Java 16 **and** to enable Preview Features.

 ```xml
 …